 That herb/oil seasoning to top it off is *chef's kiss*

-Went with a Japanese eggplant instead of American
+Went with a Japanese eggplant instead of American because my OCD needed symmetry.

 Vibes: